Camila Morrone: Early life and education

 Morrone was born in Los Angeles, California, to Argentine actors Maximo Morrone and Lucila Polak (who goes by the stage name Lucila Solá).
 They moved to Los Angeles shortly before Morrone's birth, and divorced in 2006.
+Camila's mother dated actor Al Pacino for ten years; she still considers him her step-father.
 Morrone graduated from Beverly Hills High School in 2015.
-Her maternal grand-aunt is Argentine-British pathologist Julia Polak.
-Her mother is half Slovenian.

 Career

 Modeling

-She started her career as a model and appeared on the cover page of the Turkish edition of Vogue in 2016.
-She made her runway debut modeling for Moschino's 2017 resort collection.
+Morrone's modeling career began in 2016, when she modeled for Victoria's Secret and appeared on the runway for Moschino.
+That same year, she was featured on the cover of Vogue Turkey.
+She has since modeled for Sephora, Calvin Klein, Brilliant Earth, and Chanel.

+In July 2024, Morrone became a NARS brand ambassador.

 Acting

 Morrone made her acting debut in James Franco's 2013 film Bukowski.
 In 2018, she returned to acting in the action film Death Wish, and co-starred in Augustine Frizzell's directorial debut Never Goin' Back.
 The latter film premiered at the 2018 Sundance Film Festival and was released by A24.
-After being cast in Daisy Jones & The Six, Morrone indicated that she would focus her career on acting rather than modeling.

 On October 18, 2019, Morrone received the Rising Star Award at the San Diego International Film Festival.

+In 2023, Morrone starred in the Amazon Prime Video miniseries Daisy Jones & The Six, adapted from the best-selling novel by Taylor Jenkins Reid.
+The series chronicles the rise and fall of a fictional 1970s rock band, with Morrone's character, Camila Alvarez, serving as the wife of lead singer Billy Dunne, played by Sam Claflin.
+Her portrayal garnered widespread acclaim, leading to several prestigious nominations.
+She was nominated for the Critics' Choice Television Award for Best Supporting Actress in a Movie/Miniseries, and the Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie.

 Personal life

 Morrone was in a relationship with actor Leonardo DiCaprio for five years until 2022.

+Morrone holds triple citizenship to the United States, Argentina and Italy.